2024 Men's College Basketball National Champions

 25. Wake Forest is about to end its NCAA Tournament drought.
 The Demon Deacons have drifted in irrelevancy for much of the past 15 years.
 The school hasn't reached the first round of the Big Dance since 2010, Dino Gaudio's final season.
 All of that ends this season.
 With All-American candidate Hunter Sallis controlling the offense, this is my dark horse ACC champ/Final Four team.
 I'll be stunned if Wake Forest makes the NCAAs with anything worse than a No. 6 seed, and think a No. 3 is entirely on the table.
 Steve Forbes' program has its biggest collection of talent AND veteran experience since he got there.
 In fact, Wake probably hasn't had a team this well-rounded since 2008-09, when Ish Smith, Jeff Teague, Al-Farouq Aminu and James Johnson were all in black and gold. — MN

 26. The NCAA Tournament selection process is about to undergo very good and very major changes.
 One of the more important headlines of the offseason landed in July, when the NCAA announced it was adding BartTorvik.com's predictive metrics to its team sheet, in addition to a metric you might not be familiar with called Wins Above Bubble (WAB).
 Read this story for more, but in short: These additions will help the committee to better understand résumés and could wind up benefiting mid-majors, as WAB is void of bias against slanted scheduling in favor of the power conferences.
 The fact these changes are going into place in the same season we are seeing 16- and 18-team superconferences fascinates me.
 We'll have an entirely new seeding and selection dynamic in 2025.
 And hopefully 2025 isn't our last 68-team NCAA Tournament.
-Expansion talk remains possible, as the selection committee continues to explore whether to stay at 68, expand to 72 or bloat to 76.
-It's possible we get an answer on this before the end of the year, but I don't expect to get a decision on this until 2025. — MN
+Expansion remains in the air, as the selection committee continues to explore whether to stay at 68, expand to 72 or bloat to 76.
+It's possible we get an answer on this before the end of the year, but I don't expect to get a decision on it until 2025. — MN

 27. Is UCLA a Final Four contender?
 In our CBS Sports Final Four Expert Picks, UCLA was my outside-the-box selection to reach the final weekend of the college basketball season.
 UCLA coach Mick Cronin had his worst season at the helm of the program last season, and this year will be different.
 This is one of Cronin's deepest rosters he has assembled, and it all starts with the backcourt of Dylan Andrews and Sebastian Mack.
 USC transfer Kobe Johnson is a legit candidate to win Big Ten Defensive Player of the Year, and he should help anchor that unit that will be among the best in the conference.
 Basketball in Southern California will be under a microscope, which brings me to my next point about UCLA's crosstown rival. — CS